 Razer Hammerhead BT Review | Wireless Gaming Sport Headphones

-This is Razer’s high end gaming-centric wireless headphones (I call it IEMs).
-The package comes included with a hard carrying case, a total of 4 eartips size (3 is single flange and 1 double flange) and a fancy Razer micro-USB cable for charging (this beat the fancy orange cable from JBL).
+This is Razer’s gaming centric wireless headphones, the main target audience for this headphone is mobile gamer but you can use this IEM for sport activities as well.
+The package comes included with hard carrying case, a total of 4 eartips size (3 is single flange and 1 double flange) and a Razer micro-USB cable for charging.
+Latest pricing here Amazon/Shopee/Lazada.

-It has the gaming vibes design with glowing razer logo on the sides with breathing effect or soft slow pulze.
-The slim control center is located on the right side, house the charging port, microphone, volume rocker and call/media playback functions.
-Button are clicky but requires some force to actuate them.
-Is near to the mouth area and has good vocal pick-up/sound clear from our testing.
+It has the gaming vibes design with glowing razer logo since mobile gaming it a big trend now.
+The slim control center located on the right side, it house the charging port, microphone, volume rocker and call/media playback functions.
+The button are clicky but it requires some force to actuate them.
+The microphone is near to the mouth area and has good vocal pick.

-The unique part about the wireless headphones is the battery hub doubles as a Magnetic Clip that snap on the shirt so the cable doesn’t dangle around.
-We tested this and is as good as the typical shortening cable tabs from on other brand, this is good as most of the battery weight is located behind rather on the earbuds or control center.
-Something new and works very well in sporting and gym activities.
+What’s unique about the wireless headphones is the battery hub doubles as a Magnetic Clip that can be snap on to the shirt so the cable doesn’t dangle around, we tested this and it is as good as the shortening cable tabs from other brand.
+This is a good approach from Razer as most of the battery weight is located behind, rather on the earbuds or control center.
+An innovation from Razer and this works well for sporting and gym activities.

-Sound isolation is good thanks to the long 0.6cm sound tube in combination with double flange eartips.
-Tho I wished it was angled as well for better comfort fit.
-It’s powered by pair of 10mm Neodymium Dynamic Drivers.
+The sound isolation is good thanks to the long sound tube in combination with double flange eartips, I wished it was angled as well for better comfort fit.
+The Razer Hammerhead BT is powered by pair of 10mm Neodymium Dynamic Drivers.
 It uses Bluetooth 4.1 for connectivity and supports Qualcomm aptX for android devices.
 The maximum stable line of sight is 12 meters.

 The rated battery life is 8 hours.
-Our battery life test is based on the iPhone 6 at the 2nd volume bar which is that loud enought for me (usually other brand at around 3rd to 5th volume bar).
-Our test gave us 11 hours and 40 minutes.
+Our battery test is based on the iPhone 6 at the 2nd volume bar.
+Yes it is that loud, usually for other brand we need to set the volume around 3rd to 5th volume bar.
+Our test result gave us a total of 11 hours and 40 minutes.

 Frequency response: 20 Hz – 20kHz